Filecoin

 lower bound = 5th percentile of Beta(1 + successes, 1 + failures) × 100

 In plain terms: given the observed data, there is a 95 % probability that the provider's true long-run success rate is at least this high.
-The bound is conservative by design — it represents a floor we can be confident in, not the most likely value.
+The bound is conservative by design.
+It represents a floor we can be confident in and not the most likely value.

 | Observed rate | Sample count | Bayesian lower bound |